dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [ ] lost cities are too common
 - [ ] regenerate the template world in a hot biome
 - [x] deepslate layer is too small
-- [ ] get rid of flowers from overworld
+- [x] maybe get rid of more flowers from overworld

 ## Design